HemantNegi/jquery.sumoselect/README.md

 jquery.sumoselect
 =============

-### _I am no longer actively maintaining this project.
-Please reachout to me on hemant.frnz@gmail.com if you want to manage this project._

 jquery.sumoselect.js - A beautiful cross device Single/Multi Select jQuery Select plugin.
 -------------------------------------------------------------------------------
 A jQuery plugin that progressively enhances an HTML Select Box into a Single/Multiple option dropdown list.
 The dropdown list can be fully customizable using simple css.